ihmc-scale/act-up-model/README.md

-# SCALE project interface from the reasoner to the ACT-UP model
+# SCALE project interface between the reasoner to the ACT-UP model